ExtensionEngine/tailor/README.md

 #### ElementMetaConfig

-Defines the structure of an content element metadata
+Defines the structure of an content element metadata.

 - **type** `String` - Type of content element (example: "IMAGE", "HTML").
 - **inputs** `Array<ElementMeta>` - Defines what meta fields content element has.